DEFRA/future-flood-forecasting-web-portal-importer/docs/Prerequisites.md

 * Microsoft Azure service bus queue named **fews-ignored-workflows-queue**
   * Messages are placed on this queue when the set of core forecasting engine workflows that should be ignored for staging puposes is updated .
 Messages are processed by the **RefreshIgnoredWorkflowData** function.
 Message processing retrieves the updated data and uses it to replace the content of the **IGNORED_WORKFLOW** table.
 * Optional Microsoft Azure service bus queue named **fews-staged-timeseries-queue**
-  * This queue is optional and only required when combined with a corresponding active output binding on ImportTimeseriesRouter.
-Messages are placed on this queue when the **ImportTimeSeriesRouter** function loads timeseries data associated with a task run into the staging database.
+  * This queue is optional and only required when combined with a corresponding active output binding on the **ImportFromFews** function.
+Messages are placed on this queue when the **ImportFromFews** function loads timeseries data associated with a task run into the staging database.
 A message is sent for each row inserted into the **TIMESERIES** table.

 ### Runtime Prerequisites When Using Microsoft Azure Service Bus Topics

 * Microsoft Azure service bus topic named **fews-eventcode-topic** and associated topic subscription
+* Microsoft Azure service bus queue named **fews-import-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-fluvial-forecast-location-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-coastal-tidal-forecast-location-topic** and associated topic subscription
 * Microsoft Azure service bus topic named **fews-coastal-triton-forecast-location-topic** and associated topic subscription